-Directed by Giles Alderson (World of Darkness) from a screenplay co-written with Jonny Grant, the movie stars Richard Brake (3 from Hell; Mandy; Doom; et al), Joivan Wade, Richard Short and Robert Maaser.
+Directed by Giles Alderson (The Stranger in Our Bed; World of Darkness) from a screenplay co-written with Jonny Grant, the movie stars Richard Brake (3 from Hell; Mandy; Doom; et al), Joivan Wade, Richard Short and Robert Maaser.

 Having been torn away from his family, a young father is jolted back to consciousness as he awakens to find himself chained inside a dark chamber.
 There is someone else in the room.

 Three other chained victims who are forced to piece together the clues created by the deranged captor that has brought them together to engage in a twisted battle to solve a puzzle to their past… or die a gruesome death.